-While we talk about new gadgets and software all the time, we often ignore the batteries that provide the juice to power them.
-Similarly, our laptop battery is one of the most important parts that often gets ignored during the high-octane discussions involving RAM and GPUs.
-Still, certain questions about the best practices for charging a laptop battery keep popping up regularly — Should I keep my laptop plugged in all the time?
-Should I drain my laptop battery completely before charging?
+While we talk about new gadgets and software all the time, we often ignore the batteries that provide the required voltage and juice to power them.
+Our laptop batteries are one of the most important parts that often get ignored during high-octane discussions involving RAM, CPUs, and GPUs.
+Nevertheless, specific questions about the best practices for charging a laptop battery keep popping up regularly, like, “Should I keep my laptop plugged in all the time?” or “Should I drain my laptop battery completely before charging?“

-Overheating is your battery’s biggest enemy!
+Heat is your battery’s greatest enemy!

 |Temperature||40% charge||100% charge|

-|0°C||98% (after 1 year)||94% (after 1 year)|
+|0°C||98% (after one year)||94% (after one year)|

-|25°C||96% (after 1 year)||80% (after 1 year)|
+|25°C||96% (after one year)||80% (after one year)|

-|40°C||85% (after 1 year)||65% (after 1 year)|
+|40°C||85% (after one year)||65% (after one year)|

-|60°C||75% (after 1 year)||60% (after 3 months)|
+|60°C||75% (after one year)||60% (after three months)|

 - Avoid discharging your laptop completely after charging it.
 The best thing you can do is try to keep the battery level between 40 percent to 80 percent.